 “(end of O2 Quote) correct as at 17 Feb 19

-That is why at Linctel, we include 50 inclusive minutes per month of calls to 084 and 087 numbers.
+Unlike the large mobile communications companies at Linctel we include 50 inclusive minutes per month of calls to 084 and 087 numbers, saving you money and providing a better service.